lanesky/kubernetes-walk-through/docs/07-blue-green-deployment.md

 ## Deploy the green version

 Run below command to deploy the green version.
-Note that we add a deployment for green version and it doesn't affect the current version.
+Note that we add a deployment for the green version and it doesn't affect the current version.

 ```
 kubectl -n development apply -f deployments/guestbook/green-deploy.yaml